Primary Education with QTS PGCE

 Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).

-Inspire young minds and ignite their love for learning through two professional placements.
-You’ll be guided by school-based mentors and Edge Hill tutors.
-They’ll check you’re making good progress throughout your teacher training.
+Inspire young minds and ignite their love for learning through three professional placements.
+You’ll be guided by school-based mentors and Edge Hill tutors who will check you’re making good progress throughout your teacher training.

-By studying with us, you’ll also unravel contemporary issues in primary education and choose an aspect of learning to examine in great detail.
+By studying with us, you will explore the principles of learning and curriculum design along with developing an understanding, and the application of, evidence-informed practice.
 You can study our primary education PGCE at our Ormskirk campus, or at Holy Cross College & University Centre in Bury.

 We strongly recommend an early application as there is a high demand for places.